IS LIVER CANCER PREVENTABLE?

 Brain-Dead Kolhapur Man’s Liver Gives New Lease of Life to Nashik

 Nashik: The liver of a 58-year-old brain-dead male accident victim was retrieved and airlifted from Kolhapur to Nashik on Wednesday.

 Soon after the organ’s arrival, a team of doctors at Sahyadri hospital led by transplant and hepatobiliary surgeon Bipin Vibhute performed the surgery.
-A spokeperson of Sahyadri hospital said the organ receiver was suffering from grave liver-related aliment and had been undergoing treatment at the hospital.
+A spokesperson of Sahyadri hospital said the organ receiver was suffering from a grave liver-related ailment and had been undergoing treatment at the hospital.